firefly-iii/docs/docs/installation/docker.rst

 Download compose file
 ~~~~~~~~~~~~~~~~~~~~~

 Download the compose file located in `the Github repository <https://github.com/firefly-iii/firefly-iii/blob/master/docker-compose.yml>`_ and place it somewhere convenient.

+Make sure you grab the raw file, and don't copy paste from your browser.
+The spaces in the file are very important.

 Edit the file
 ~~~~~~~~~~~~~